3D Laser Scanning Services

 Piramal-real-to-point-cloud

-LGS, RCS, and RCP formats allow the client to inspect the point cloud visually before receiving the final product.
-This can give the client great insight into what data will be included in the final model and allow measurements of the point cloud to be undertaken in Jetstream viewer and/or Autodesk ReCap before final delivery.
-Both of these are great tools that will enable our clients to follow the progress of their work and communicate their needs with the modelling team throughout the duration of the project.
+This provides great insight into what data will be included in the final model and allows measurements of the point cloud to be undertaken in Jetstream viewers, and/or Autodesk ReCap before final delivery.

 Jetstream-Montage